skrub-data/skrub/doc/modules/column_level_featurizing/feature_engineering_datetimes.rst

 Encoding and Feature Engineering with |DatetimeEncoder|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once datetime columns have been parsed, they can be encoded as numerical features with
+Once datetime columns have been parsed, they can be encoded as numeric features with
 the |DatetimeEncoder|, by extracting temporal features (year, month, day,
 hour, etc.).
 No timezone conversion is done; the timezone
 in the feature is retained.
 The |DatetimeEncoder| rejects non-datetime columns,